 As you might expect, it’s not an overnight process but an ongoing journey – drawing parallels with digital transformation initiatives in that regard.

 A collective data vision is a pre-requisite too, useful for conjuring images of a data utopia and securing the all-important investment.
 If the business or its people aren’t bothered about data, this presents a problem.
 The message should come from the top alongside an investment in people, for example training or education.
 Being data literate isn’t just for IT people, quite the opposite in fact – data literacy is vital to everyone outside of the IT department, irrespective of role, department, age or gender.
-As the saying goes, “culture eats strategy for breakfast.”
+The adage “culture eats strategy for breakfast," sums it up perfectly.

 Organisations have a real opportunity to dramatically improve their overall data use and efficiency by engaging with their people typically thought unrelated to data.
 In addition, once colleagues realise the sheer wealth of benefits that stem from being data literate, it’s much easier to encourage wider buy-in.
 Internal training and development also benefit as colleagues can support each other should there be gaps in their knowledge, in a sense perpetuating data literacy throughout the business.